I was born of British stock on January 9, 1933 in Northern Rhodesia, now Zambia, in Central Africa.

 Then 'Wilbur's Luck' returned in full force.
 Something happened to fill the emptiness and bring me back to life again.
 In a bookstore in London I met a beautiful Tadjik girl.
 Tajikistan, her homeland, is in Asia and borders on Afghanistan.
 Her name is Mokhiniso Rakhimova.
 She received her law degree from Moscow University.
 To me she is all good things; beautiful, clever, hard-working, loving and loyal.
 She is younger than me by 39 years.
 I married her in May 2000.
 She brought me back to life.
 She taught me to love again.

 Now with Mokhiniso beside me I look forward eagerly to each day.
 She has banished loneliness.
 She is the perfect lover and companion.
 She has made me feel young and vital again.
 Since meeting her I have written some of my best novels.
-In my dedication of my these books I write:
+In my dedication of my books I write:

 "This book is for my helpmate, playmate, soulmate, wife and best friend, Mokhiniso Rakhimova Smith."